peteroupc/peteroupc.github.io/colorgen.md

 - `RNDNUMRANGE`, `RNDU01`, and `RNDINT` are as defined in my article on [random number generation methods](https://peteroupc.github.io/randomfunc.html).
 - The term _RGB_ means red-green-blue.
 - The abbreviation _IEC_ means the International Electrotechnical Commission.
+- The abbreviation _ISO_ means the International Organization for Standardization.
 - The abbreviation _CIE_ means the International Commission on Illumination (CIE, for its initials in French).
 - The term _D65 white point_ means the white point determined by the CIE's D65 illuminant and the CIE 1931 color matching functions.
 - The term _D50 white point_ means the white point determined by the CIE's D50 illuminant and the CIE 1931 color matching functions.